Marinus Willett: Early life

 Marinus Willett was born on July 31, 1740, in Jamaica, Queens, New York.
-Willett's father was Edward Willett, a Quaker tavernkeeper in New York, and his mother was Aleta Willett (née Clowes).
+Willett's father was Edward Willett, a Quaker tavern keeper in New York, and his mother was Aleta Willett (née Clowes).
 Growing up, he underwent an apprenticeship as a cabinetmaker.
-After the French and Indian War broke out in 1754, Willett enlisted in a regiment of the provincial militia of New York commanded by Oliver De Lancey at the of rank of lieutenant.
+After the French and Indian War broke out in 1754, Willett was commissioned as a lieutenant into the New York Militia, serving in a regiment commanded by Oliver De Lancey.

 Serving under De Lancey, Willett participated in the Ticonderoga campaign led by James Abercrombie in July 1758 and John Bradstreet's capture of Fort Frontenac in August 1758.
 In the same year, he fell sick and was transferred to British-controlled Fort Stanwix in order to recuperate.
 After the conflict concluded in 1763, Willett returned to New York City, where he eventually entered into King's College in 1772 and graduated in 1776.

 As tensions increased between Great Britain and its North American colonies, Willett aligned himself with the Patriot cause and quickly became an informal leader of the New York City branch of the Sons of Liberty.
 As noted by American historian Larry Lowenthal, his primary activities during this period consisted of inciting colonial public opinion to support the Patriot cause via rabble-rousing tactics and engaging in numerous street fights.